REESELAW BLOG

 This conversation helped the mother realize that she felt a need to "project dominance" and speak louder when she assumed her children were not listening to her.
 As a result, she was shutting down communication, Moore notes.

 Moore had the family work on rerouting this pattern in session with her and as a homework assignment to try later at home.
 She asked the mother to work on being more aware of her body language, voice volume and the needs of her children during arguments.
-The children were challenged to try and empathize with why their mother felt she wasnt being heard and find gentle ways to signal to their mother that she was becoming escalated during disagreements while remaining engaged.
+The children were challenged to try and empathize with why their mother felt she wasn't being heard and find gentle ways to signal to their mother that she was becoming escalated during disagreements while remaining engaged.

-Using humor:Counseling sessions may be the last place an adolescent wants to be, Fisher acknowledges.
+Using humor: Counseling sessions may be the last place an adolescent wants to be, Fisher acknowledges.
 This can especially be the case if their parents told them they were going to counseling five minutes before the appointment to minimize complaints and disagreement from the teen.

 She finds humor to be a great way to break the ice, build rapport with adolescent clients and make counseling "easier to digest," as long as its appropriate and a good fit for the client.

 Recently, Fisher had an intake session with a family, and it soon became clear that the teen was completely turned off and "wasn't having it."
 She diffused the situation by naming what she was observing in a humorous way: "It seems like you don't want to be here, and I'm just this weird person asking a bunch of questions today!"
-This statement validated what the teen was feeling and helped make the session seem less adversary, she recalls.
+This statement validated what the teen was feeling and helped make the session seem less adversarial, she recalls.

 Fisher cautions counselors to be careful when using humor and know how to use it appropriately.
 "Don't use it to minimize emotions that a client is feeling," she says, "but humor can normalize discomfort and helps the counselor come across as nonthreatening."